-A concussion is a type of traumatic brain injury that impairs the function of the brain.
+A concussion is a type of traumatic brain injury that impairs normal function of the brain.
 It occurs when the brain moves within the skull as a result of a blow to the head or body.
-What may appear to be only a mild jolt or blow to the head or body can result in a concussion or other serious brain injury.
+What may appear to be only a mild jolt or blow to the head or body can result in a concussion.

 The understanding of sports-related concussion continues to evolve.
 We now know that young athletes are particularly vulnerable to the effects of a concussion.
-Once considered a "ding" to the head, it is now understood that a concussion has the potential to result in a variety of short- or long-term changes in brain function and, rarely, death.
+Once considered little more than a "ding" on the head, it is now understood that a concussion has the potential to result in a variety of short- or long-term changes in brain function or, rarely, death.